JavIregui/Orange-Ambient/README.md

 ### Brief
 We are a company that makes long-lasting bicycle with an emphasis on sustainability.
-Our target audience is seniors.
 We want to convey a sense of security, while at the same time being down-to-earth.

 You must create a website that will mainly make it easy to contact the company.